St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 Maybe Christianity would have taken a right turn instead of a left, and all of China and India would be as culturally Catholic as Europe is today.

 It’s impossible to say.
-But the global scale of the effects of Paul’s conversion speaks to the significance of his conversion.
+However, the global scale of the effects of Paul’s conversion speaks to the significance of his conversion.

 The details of Paul’s conversion are well known.
 He was thrown from his horse on the road to Damascus (except that Acts makes no mention of a horse).
 Maybe he just fell while walking.